Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Comparative Analysis: Claude Code, OpenClaw, and Hermes Agent

-\paragraph{Agent runtime and tool orchestration.} Both systems implement agentic loops, but these loops occupy different positions in their respective architectures.
+\paragraph{Agent runtime and tool orchestration.} All three systems implement agentic loops, but the loops occupy different positions in their respective architectures.
 In Claude Code, the \func{queryLoop} async generator (\Cref{sec:turn}) is the system's center: all interfaces feed into it, and it directly manages context assembly, model calls, tool dispatch, and recovery.
-In OpenClaw, the agent runtime (an embedded Pi-agent core) sits inside a larger gateway dispatch layer.
+In OpenClaw, the agent runtime is an embedded \texttt{pi-coding-agent} core (an external SDK from the \texttt{pi-mono} project that OpenClaw integrates), sitting inside a larger gateway dispatch layer.
 The gateway's \texttt{agent} RPC validates parameters, resolves sessions, and returns immediately; the embedded runner then executes the agentic loop while emitting lifecycle and stream events back through the gateway protocol.
 Runs are serialized through per-session queues and an optional global lane, preventing tool and session races across the multi-channel surface.
-Both systems follow the ReAct pattern~\citep{yao2022react}, but OpenClaw's loop is a component within a control plane rather than the control plane itself.
+In Hermes Agent, the loop is a synchronous \texttt{while} inside \texttt{AIAgent.run\_conversation} (\file{run\_agent.py}), gated on an iteration count (default 90) and a separate iteration budget; when the budget is exhausted, a single tool-stripped summary call lets the agent deliver a closing message rather than terminate mid-thought~\tierB{}; each iteration sends tool schemas collected by \texttt{model\_tools.get\_tool\_definitions()} and routes any tool calls through \texttt{model\_tools.handle\_function\_call}, with tool files in \texttt{tools/*.py} self-registering at import time so that adding a tool requires only one \texttt{registry.register()} call, and a single assistant message returning multiple tool calls is executed in parallel with a sequential fallback.
+All three systems follow the ReAct pattern~\citep{yao2022react}, with OpenClaw's loop a component within a control plane rather than the control plane itself, and Hermes's loop a peer to Claude Code's at the runtime level but shape-different in implementation, a synchronous Python loop with thread-managed concurrency rather than an async generator that yields.